-Interest amounting to $\in 21.432$ (2021: $\in 20.411$) relating to loans granted to the Company for financing the cost of construction and development of the project, were capitalised during the year and were included in the cost of development.
-The effective interest rate used for the capitalisation is 5% (2021: 5%) and represents the borrowing cost of the project in 2022.
-The total interest capitalised in inventories since the commencement of the project in 2022 is $\in 61.282$ (2021: $\in 39.850$).
+Interest amounting to €34.653 (2022: €21.432) relating to loans granted to the Company for financing the cost of construction and development of the project, were capitalised during the year and were included in the cost of development.
+The weighted average interest rate used for the capitalisation is 5% (2022: 5%) and represents the borrowing cost of the project in 2023 (Note 22).
+The total interest capitalised in property, plant and equipment since the commencement of the project in 2023 is €95.935 (2022: €61.282).

 The management of the Company carried out an assessment of the net realisable value / recoverable amount of its inventories and property, plant and equipment.
 The exercise utilised valuations prepared by management.
 The valuation methodology used by management was that of the Discounted Cash Flows.
-The results of the measurement depend largely on management's assessment of future cashflows and is subject to considerable variability and material estimation uncertainty, particularly as a result of the fact that the project is at an early stage of development.
+The valuation model is performed using the aggregated projected cash flows of both classes of assets, property, plant and equipment and inventories as they are considered as one cash-generating unit and the generation of cash flows by each class largely depends on each other.
+The results of the measurement depend largely on management's assessment of future cash flows and is subject to considerable variability and material estimation uncertainty, particularly as a result of the fact that the project is at an early stage of development.
 The result of management's assessment did not indicate that there is any impairment of property, plant and equipment or that net realisable value of inventories is below the carrying amount as at the balance sheet date.
+The exercise compared the Net Present Value of the project with the carrying amount of property, plant and equipment, inventories and deferred expenditures related to the project less contract liabilities for units sold but not delivered by the Company as at 31 December 2023.

-Depreciation expense of €25.411 (2021: €22.131) has been charged in "administrative expenses".
+Depreciation expense of €43.419 (2022: €25.411) has been charged in "administrative expenses".